Here’s a guide to help you to and through college. Click below for each step on the journey.

 Timewise TN, otherwise known as prior learning assessment (PLA), is a method of evaluating what you have learned outside school for college credit.
 Your past experiences and knowledge (from work, the military, volunteering, and other sources) may already account for skills that you would have learned in the classroom.
 If you can demonstrate this knowledge at the college level, many institutions in Tennessee will award college credit for what you already know.
 With TimewiseTN you can save time and money.
-Tennessee Reconnect Community Advisors can explain how you may be able to earn college credits for these experiences.
-Ask your Reconnect Community Advisor and admissions officer about TimewiseTN.
+Tennessee Reconnect Community Navigators can explain how you may be able to earn college credits for these experiences.
+Ask your Reconnect Community Navigator and admissions officer about TimewiseTN.

 While the media often highlights the plight of recent college grads with hundreds of thousands of dollars in student debt, in our experience, these cases are not as common as the media would have you believe.
 Adult students rarely incur such debt.
 There are many affordable college options for adults in our region.
 Use TNReconnect.gov to start estimating the cost of attendance at public institutions in Tennessee.
 Also check out the net price calculator at each college to estimate cost.
 Read more about your options for paying for college.
 There are many affordable college options for adults in our region, and most adults still qualify for federal and state grants and subsidized loans.
 Private loans should be a last resort as they have fewer consumer protections.